fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 due to these 2 things missing.
 Try to make them leave the interview with a good gut feeling.

-## How to Add New Technology to Your CV?
+## How To Add New Technology To Your Cv?

 As a rule of thumb, make sure you have understood how to use it for the most common cases.